MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/gettingstarted/user-mode-and-kernel-mode.md

 ---
-title: User mode and kernel mode
+title: User mode and kernel mode | Windows drivers
-description: User mode and kernel mode ms.date: 04/20/2017 ms.localizationpriority: medium
+description: A processor in a computer running Windows has two different modes - user mode and kernel mode. ms.date: 08/06/2021 ms.localizationpriority: medium
 ---